-Children at Glebe House School are taught about how they can keep themselves and others safe, including online (see KCSIE (2024) paragraph 128-133).
+Children at Glebe House School are taught about how they can keep themselves and others safe, including online (see KCSIE 2025).
 To be effective, we present this information in an age appropriate way.
 We are sensitive to specific needs and vulnerabilities of individual children who are victims of abuse, and children with special educational needs or disabilities.